denliehoo/broccoli-and-co/README.md

 - A centered section containing a heading, description, and a "Request an Invite" button.
 - A popup form for users to enter their details.
 - Form validation to ensure correct input before submitting.
-- API integration to submit the request.
+- API integration to submit the request along with abort controllers
 - Error handling for invalid responses from the backend.

 ## Tech Stack